Smart money habits will help you reach your financial goals, with patience.

 Limit your outgo

-In weight loss, it’s easier to not eat a doughnut than to burn off the calories a doughnut contains during exercise.
-For example, if a typical doughnut is 300 calories, the average person will need to walk about 7,000 steps to burn it off.
+In weight loss, it’s easier not to eat a doughnut than to burn off the calories exercising.
+If a typical doughnut is 300 calories, the average person will need to walk about 7,000 steps to burn it off.

 A penny saved is truly a penny earned.